ploetz-zeller/symbio-documentation/docs/admin/services/sap-solution-manager-connector/Installation_Configuration.md

 1. Go to Symbio System Administration home and switch to Editor mode.
 2. Go to the Administration menu, and navigate to the Extended configuration.
-3. Create new *Type for an external system*, and for the settings upload the SAP Solution     Manager **.syex** file from the XmlFiles/Bin folder of the service project (if file is missing run the build.ps1 in XmlFiles to create the file).
+3. Create new *Type for an external system*, and for the settings upload the SAP Solution     Manager **.syex** file from the XmlFiles/Bin folder of the service project.
+See Versioning page to see which .syex file to use.

     ![Test](media/extConf1.PNG)
     ![Test](media/extConf2.PNG)